 Lenders have decided that borrowing capacity could be increased due to the decreasing interest rates and the changes in income tax brackets.
-As of 1 January 2018, the income of the least earning partner contributes 70% to the determination of the maximum mortgage (Loan-to-Income or LtI).
-In 2017, the lowest income of two-income households still included for 60%.
-It may be wise to borrow less than the maximum is allowed, so that more money remains available for example to buy furniture, a hobby or a holiday.
+As of 1 January 2018, the income of the least-earning partner contributes 70% to the determination of the maximum mortgage (Loan-to-Income).
+In 2017, the lowest income of two-income households still included 60%.
+It may be wise to borrow less than the maximum allowed so that more money remains available, for example, to buy furniture, a hobby or a holiday.

 You get a higher Loan-to-Income (LtI) if you earn € 33.000 or more gross per year if you buy a home with renewable energy systems or take energy-saving measures with the mortgage in their home.
 Examples are solar panels, roof insulation or heat pumps.The maximum extra loan amount is € 9.000.

-1. The coverage of NHG increases to € 290.000 in 2018.
-More expensive homes are therefore eligible for NHG.
+1. The coverage of NHG increased to € 290.000 in 2018.
+More expensive homes are, therefore, eligible for NHG.
 For investments in energy-saving facilities, the coverage increases from € 15.900 to € 280.900.
 This investment needs to be in energy-saving facilities.

 Box 1 (taxable income from work and home) currently has a four-bracket system, while it will have a two-bracket system in 2019.

 The first bracket will have a rate of 40,85%.
 This bracket applies to income up to approximately € 68.600.

 The second bracket will have a rate of 49,00%.
 This income bracket applies to income of more than € 68.600.

 If your income is in the highest bracket, a lower mortgage interest deduction applies – even now.
 The tax rate for mortgage interest deduction is now being decreased in steps of 0,50% per year.